 The block wins.
 Gateway filters the policy’s candidate list to remove blocked models before scoring, so the model is never selected.
 If every candidate is blocked, the request fails with the standard “no eligible vendor” error from the routing policy.

-No. Blocklist rules target customers (by customer_id), providers, and models - they don’t read the request’s source IP.
+No. Blocklist rules target customers (by customer_id), providers, and models.
+They don’t read the request’s source IP.
 If you need source-IP filtering, do it at your application layer before calling Gateway.
 For routing restrictions based on the vendor’s location, see Geo-location routing.

 Yes.
 Blocklist rules are evaluated on every request regardless of whether the routing target is a managed or BYOK credential.